Creating an Account Relation

 • When hovering over Accounts in the Dashboard navigation bar, click Types to view all Account Types.

-• Click on an Account Type to which you want to add a Relation, then click Settings in the upper right corner.
-This will open to the Fields tab of the Account Type Settings.
+• Click on an Account Type to which you want to add a Relation, then click on the Fields tab.

-Step 1: Add a field to this account
+Step 1: Add a relation to this account type

-• Click + Add Field in the upper right corner of the Fields table.
+• Click + Add field in the upper right corner of the Fields tab.

 • In the Name field, enter a name for the Relation.
 It can have spaces and numbers, but it must begin with a letter.
+Enter a name for the Relation.
+It can have spaces and number, but it must begin with a letter.
 Choose a name that defines the purpose of the relationship with the other entity.

 • Click the Type dropdown and select Relation as the field Type.

-• To establish the relationship between this field and another Account or Transaction type, click the Related object dropdown and select the Account Type or Transaction Type you want to relate to this field.
+• To establish the relationship between an account of this account type and one or more accounts/transactions of another Account or Transaction type, click the Related object dropdown and select the Account Type or Transaction Type you want to relate to this field.
+It is possible to select the same Account type.

 When you choose a related object, more input fields will appear below, allowing you to set up an accompanying field on the related object.